InsightSoftwareConsortium/ITKColorNormalization/README.rst

 Usage
 -----

-If you have not done so already, make your current terminal session use the previously created virtual environment with a command like the following.
+If you are using a virtual python environment and you have not done so already, make your current terminal session use the previously created virtual environment with a command like the following.
 Note that the line begins with a single \".\" followed by a space.

 .. code-block:: shell

     . /tmp/venv/bin/activate

-Launch python using your virtual environment with \`python\` or \`python3\`.
+Launch python.
 In python, type the following to load the itk package and two images:

 .. code-block:: python